 29 NOVEMBER PRAMATHESH CHANDRA BARUA (1903 to 1951)

 Pramathesh Chandra Barua was an actor, director, producer, and screenwriter in the pre-independence era.
 He was born on 24 October 1903 in Gauripur, Assam, to Raja Prabhat Chandra Barua of the Gauripur royal family.
-Considered an enigma, the actor and filmmaker embodied the tragic literary character like no other screen performer.
-The prince-turned-actor is said to have changed the theatrical manner of acting into a more realistic and believable style that was in sync with real-life situations.
-In 1935, he directed and acted in Devdas, a romantic film based on Saratchandra Chatterjee’s novel Devdas.
+Considered an enigma, the actor and filmmaker portrayed tragic literary characters like no other screen performer.
+The prince-turned-actor is said to have changed the theatrical manner of acting, making it more realistic and believable, in sync with real-life situations.
+Barua is one of the pioneers of the Indian film industry.
+In 1935, he directed and acted in Devdas, a romantic film adapted from Saratchandra Chatterjee’s novel Devdas.
 In 1936, he remade this film in Hindi with K L Saigal in the lead role.
-The success of this film in both Bengali and Hindi placed him on the list of the top Indian film directors.
-Barua passed away on 29 November 1951 in Kolkata.
+The success of Devdas in both Bengali and Hindi placed him on the list of the top Indian film directors.
+Pramathesh Chandra Barua passed away on 29 November 1951 in Kolkata.

 The Indian Culture Portal is a part of the National Virtual Library of India project, funded by the Ministry of Culture, Government of India.
 The portal has been created and developed by the Indian Institute of Technology, Bombay.
 Data has been provided by organisations of the Ministry of Culture.